How Vibration Amplification Works: Phase, Pyramids

 Step 5 — Amplifying the Phase

 Once the filtered phase signal is isolated at each pixel and subband, the algorithm multiplies the phase deviations by an amplification factor — typically between 10 and 100, depending on the magnitude of the motion and the quality of the video.
-Because phase shift is proportional to spatial displacement, multiplying the phase by a factor of 50 produces a video in which all motion at the selected frequencies appears 50 times larger than it physically is.
+Because phase shift is related to spatial displacement, multiplying the phase by a factor produces a video in which all motion at the selected frequencies are larger than it physically is.

 This is where the noise advantage of the phase-based approach becomes critical.
 In a raw video, noise appears as random brightness fluctuations.
 In the phase domain, this noise is incoherent: it has no preferred direction and no systematic temporal structure.
 Physical vibration, by contrast, produces coherent phase variations that repeat at the vibration frequency.
-When the amplification factor is applied, the coherent vibration signal grows proportionally while the incoherent noise does not accumulate in the same way.
-This is why phase-based amplification supports factors of ×30 to ×100 without the severe noise degradation that would destroy any method based on amplifying brightness differences directly.
+When the temporal filter is applied, the incoherent component is strongly attenuated, so the amplification factor only amplifies the coherent component of the vibration signal.
+This is why phase-based amplification supports factors of ×30 to ×100 without the severe noise degradation.

 Step 6 — Reconstruction